 How to Create a Website Using More Technical Approaches

 Many of the best offerings in the market today support the addition of traditional code as well as some other user-friendly options.
 Often times these systems allow you to shift between visually-oriented design methods and more technical approaches.

 For example, one view of the developing page will work similar to drag-and-drop.
 You can add different “boxes” designed to hold specific types of content, such as text, images, or videos.
 However, some of the box types support the entry of standard code like HTML and XML.
 This allows both techniques to be used in a single view that produces a fairly accurate rendering of the site’s appearance as you move forward.

-However, you can also shift to views that support traditional text-based approaches.
+You can also shift to views that support traditional text-based approaches.
 This means you can view the entirety of the site in code instead of a visual representation.
 Many of these tools are ideal when wondering how to create a website because they can give you additional control.
 Additionally, you can begin using more technical approaches as you become more comfortable with the system.

 Of course, if it’s in your budget, hiring a freelance web designer is on the table too.
-However, we’ll assume that you are, for the most part, on your own and want to know how to make a website without paying someone else.
+However, we assume that you are, for the most part, on your own and want to know how to make a website without paying someone else.
 Once you have a website builder selected, it is time to move to the next step.

 Finding a Host and a Domain Name

 Your next step is to find a place to host your website.

 Most of the drag-and-drop website builders we talked about above offer hosting services built into their tool.
 Wix and WordPress are among them.
 But even if you use one of these services, you don’t always have to stick with their hosting service (though if you choose to move elsewhere, you may need help migrating your site to a new host).